-Key basic concept: event occurrence localized in space and time e.g., firecracker, finger snap idealized \rightarrow no spatial extent, no duration in time
+Key basic concept: event occurrence localized in space and time e.g., firecracker, finger snap idealized \rightarrow no spatial extent, no duration in time a goal (the goal?) of physics: describe relationships among events

 Q: consider collection of all possible events-what's included?